crate/cloud-howtos/docs/reconfigure-cluster.rst

 -------------------

 Reconfiguring or scaling your cluster can be done in the Scale tab.
-The page shows the current configuration of your cluster is shown.
+The page shows the current configuration of your cluster.
 You can see your current plan, the resources of a single node, and the overall resources of the cluster.

 .. image:: _assets/img/cluster-scale.png